Factbox: Gaddafi's children

 SAADI

-Saadi fled to Niger in September.
-Niger's justice minister said he would not be extradited if there was a possibility he would not get a fair trial or risked getting the death penalty.
+Saadi fled to Niger.
+Earlier this month, Niger said he would remain in the West African country until a United Nations travel ban on him was lifted, despite Tripoli's request for his return.

+Interpol has issued a "red notice" requesting member states arrest Saadi with a view to extradition if they find him on their territory.

-Saadi had attempted to negotiate with the NTC in late August after its fighters swept through Tripoli.
+Saadi had attempted to negotiate with Libya's National Transitional Council in late August after its fighters swept through Tripoli.

 He had a brief career as a professional in Italy's Serie A soccer league between 2003 and 2007, though he had little time on the field.
 He also had business dealings with Juventus, a club in which one of Libya's sovereign wealth funds owned a stake.
 He played for the Libyan national team.
 Libya's former Italian coach, Francesco Scoglio, was quoted as saying he was fired for not picking Saadi to play.